Philadelphia's Magic Gardens

 Isaiah spent the next 14 years, crafting the space out of cement, bottles, folk art, spare bicycle parts, plates, tea cups, hand-made tiles, mirrors of every shape and size, and more.

-The neighbourhood You will come across other walls in the neighbourhood covered with Zagars signature style.
+You will come across other walls in the neighbourhood covered with Zagars signature style.

 The tiled immersive passages of the Magic Garden cover an indoor and outdoor space equivalent to half a city block, weaving over- and underground.
 The variety of materials and colours used, and the complexity of the space give the garden a wondrous, dreamy appeal, and a creativity that feels almost childlike.

-Admission is fairly cheap and they have a small gallery in the back where they have different artists work on display - however, outdoors is definitely where you will want to spend most of your time!
+Admission is fairly cheap and they have a small gallery in the back where they have different artists work on display - however, outdoors is definitely where you will want to spend most of your time?

 Philadelphia’s Magic Gardens Directions